 A degree in mining engineering provides the most flexibility for a career in the UK and overseas.

 The course includes direct exposure to mining, in the UK or overseas.
-It is important to use these periods to make contacts in the industry for future employment.
+It's important to use these periods to make contacts in the industry for future employment.

-If you do not have a specialised first degree but have done a course in a related subject, your chances of entry into the profession may be improved if you study for a specialist postgraduate qualification in mining engineering.
+If you don't have a specialised first degree but have done a course in a related subject, your chances of entering the profession may be improved if you study for a specialist postgraduate qualification in mining engineering.

-Because of the international nature of this career, it is important to be strategic about your choice of course; you will need to ensure that your mining engineering degree is recognised by your preferred country of employment.
+Because of the international nature of this career, it is important to be strategic about your choice of course.
+You'll need to ensure that your mining engineering degree is recognised by your preferred country of employment.

-It is possible to become a mining engineer without having a relevant degree by working in a related field and gaining experience, but there may be fewer opportunities available.
+It is possible to become a mining engineer without having a relevant degree by working in a related field and gaining experience, but there may be fewer opportunities available to you.

 Different countries have different rules about how to qualify for employment as a mining engineer.
-For example, in Australia, one of the key mining countries, you must have at least a four-year undergraduate degree.
+In Australia for example, you must have at least a four-year undergraduate degree.
 Relevant work experience is highly regarded by most employers and employment may be difficult to find without it.

-You will need to show that you have:
+You'll need to show that you're skilled in:

-- teamworking skills and the ability to manage and motivate people;
+- working as part of a team, with the ability to manage and motivate people

-- time management and planning skills, as well as the ability to prioritise your workload;
+- time management and planning, as well as the ability to prioritise your workload

 - knowledge of health and safety issues related to mining.